 As far as the empirical evidence on the relative labor saving is concerned, the picture is less clear.
-If the data were taken at face value, then would indicate that labor costs may even be substantially lower in suspension preheater systems than in wet ones.
+If figure 8 were taken at face value, it would indicate that labor costs are substantially lower in suspension preheater systems than in wet ones.
 However, there are simply too few observations to permit any conclusions.

-4 But in this case the interview results are unambiguous: there are no differences to speak of, given the scale of the installation.
+But in this case the interview results are unambiguous: there are no differences to speak of, given the scale of the installation.
 At most, there is a difference of one man per shift more in preheater systems (preheater attendant) than in wet systems.
-The cost difference would amount to only \$ 0.10-0.20 per ton of cement1.
+The cost difference would amount to only \$10-0.20 per ton of cement.1

 Turning to capital costs per ton of capacity, the evidence is much less clear.
-The data were treated in the following way.
-The amount of the investment, as reported by each company, was divided by the (gross) additional capacity, yielding a raw figure on the capital cost per ton of annual capacity.
-Using information as to what items were included in the investment, it was estimated how much of the total investment for a standard plant2) given in table 8 was included, and the raw capital cost was adjusted accordingly.
+See figure 9.
+The figure has been constructed in the following way.
+The amount of the investment as reported by each company, has been divided by the (gross) additional capacity, yielding a raw figure on the capital cost per ton of annual capacity.
+Using information as to what items were included in the investment, it was estimated how much of the total investment for the standard plant given in table 8 was included, and the raw capital cost was adjusted accordingly.
 Then the adjusted figure was deflated or inflated by a price index to obtain 1974 prices.
 Unfortunately, no index of investment costs in the cement industry is available, so the United States Wholesale Price Index for industrial commodities was used.
 The fact that the estimated capital costs for late-year investments are found to be on the high side is probably an indication that some better price index must be found.